 Mireya Navarro’s recent piece in the New York Times about the energy performance of LEED buildings does not really shed much new light on a topic that many of us have been paying close attention to for the past two years, particularly in the aftermath of the controversial New Buildings Institute study that claimed LEED buildings performed, on average, 25 percent better than the CBECS database.
 Nevertheless, Navarro’s piece seems timed to coincide with USGBC’s press release of August 25 that announced a new Building Performance Initiative which will complement the LEED Version 3.0 Minimum Program Requirements’ ongoing performance data reporting obligations in order for projects to maintain their LEED rating and avoid the unsavory potential consequences of decertification.
 Any commentary on this press release – at least in the blogosphere – appears to have been lost in the August doldrums, but I think it is worthwhile to consider an effort which could ultimately have major repercussions for the underpinnings of the LEED system itself.
 However, many building scientists will tell you that simply collecting more data does not necessarily translate into improved performance.
+In selecting a profession or career, the work of being a locksmith is usually overlooked.
+Who would have thought that an easy task of creating and repairing locks could lead on to a career opportunity?
+The demand for the locksmith industry has greatly increased, because for each lost or broken keys and tricky locks there’s a requirement for a locksmith.
+Kingstone Locksmith in Philadelphia is a family run business.
+We are here to help you in your times of need and walk you through any difficult decisions about your home or office security.
+This industry may be a small field no matter market fluctuations and technology changes.
+Although, this is often not considered to be within the professional capacity level, (because one national administration doesn’t exist for this job) numerous guilds exist that support the trade and offer training courses, and skill enhancement.
+If you are looking for the best option out there in terms of choosing wireless security systems,visit us.
 Consider the following letter that was submitted to the New York Times by ASHRAE Fellow and Distinguished Lecturer Larry Spielvogel, P.E., in response to the USGBC press release announcing the Building Performance Initiative, which Mr. Spielvogel was kind enough to allow us to reprint here at GRELJ:

 The USGBC August 25, 2009 press release about their Building Performance Initiative implies that a large-scale collection of energy data from LEED® buildings will improve energy performance.
 This suggests a response to escalating criticism about the actual energy use of LEED® certified buildings compared with all others.
 Why do few published stories about these buildings include metered energy and water use data?
 If these buildings can waste energy efficiently, perhaps one answer is not to include those measures that allow that to happen.